Nitronic® is the trade name referring to a specific group of nitrogen-enhanced super duplex stainless steels.

 The term nitronic® refers to the way in which nitrogen has been used to stabilise and strengthen the alloy.

 As previously stated, this trademark covers a family of more highly alloyed austenitic stainless steels.
-Such is the recognition of the trademark that it is generically used to describe such alloys even if produced by another manufacturer.
+Such is the recognition of the trademark that it is generically used to describe such alloys, even if those alloys have been produced by another manufacturer.
 The most widely used Nitronic® alloys are Nitronic® 50 (Fermonic 50, XM19, UNS S20910, 1.3964) and Nitronic® 60 (Fermonic 60, UNS S21800).

 Scroll below for a more detailed description of some of these nitronic® alloys.